cosmos72/fstransform/README.md

    In case there are errors, you can even try to fix them instead of aborting the execution (if you know what you are doing).

-5) be PATIENT.
+5. be PATIENT.
 Transforming a large device takes a LONG time...
-   On a fairly fast disk, it takes about 1 minute per 1 gigabyte.
+   On a fairly fast disk, it takes about one minute per gigabyte.
-   It means transforming 250GB of takes about 4 hours.
+   It means transforming 1000GB takes about 16 hours.
-   Solid state disks (SSD) can be much faster.
+   Raid disks can be somewhat faster, and solid state disks (SSD) can be _much_ faster.

 6) if something goes really wrong, check in /var/tmp/fstransform for the log files